-Our 2 Favorite Cider Mills in the Indianapolis Area
+Our 2 Favorite Cider Mills In The Indianapolis Area

 Though the warm weather of late tells us differently – autumn is here!
 And for many of us at ExperiGreen Lawn Care, it’s hard not to think about cider mills and apple orchards this time of year.
 The time with family and friends rustling through the leaves, enjoying those heavenly cider donuts, caramel apples, and…yes…the cider – makes this one of the best times of the year.

-As a company that is locally owned, ExperiGreen Lawn Care’s staff loves to support the locally owned cider mills in the the area.
+As a company that is locally managed, ExperiGreen Lawn Care’s staff loves to support the locally owned cider mills in the area.
 Whether it’s going there with our families to enjoy a few hours drinking cider, eating those delicious cider mill donuts, running through the corn maze or petting the farm animals – or just going there to pick up our favorite autumn drink – we look forward each year to this time of year.

 With that in mind, here are our two favorite cider mills & orchards/farms in the Indianapolis area:

 Tuttle Orchards boasts a cider mill with fresh apple cider made right on the premises that is packaged for sale to visitors.
 Home-grown apples, blackberries, and pumpkins are also sold in the cider mill, along with fruit pies and other desserts made from local fare.
 Visitors can pick their own apples through the end of October, as well as pick their own pumpkins from the expansive pumpkin patch.
 Other fall activities and attractions at Tuttle Orchards include a challenging corn maze appropriate for kids and adults, farm animals with a petting area, concessions, and hayrides.